Hiking – Nole’s Pizza Peak – 11 April 2018

 Trip Coordinator Debbie Quigg

-Contact Info debbie.quigg@ualberta.ca or 3710; please contact the coordinator by Sunday night
+Contact Info debbie.quigg@ualberta.ca or 3710; please contact the coordinator by Sunday night.
+Please indicate whether you are willing to drive and whether you are snowshoeing or cross country skiing.

 Meeting Place Quadra ferry terminal to Campbell River.
 Car pools should be arranged in advance.